-We will not receive any proceeds from the sale of the securities by the Selling Securityholders, except with respect to amounts received by the Company upon exercise of the Institutional Investor Warrants to the extent such Institutional Investor Warrants are exercised for cash.
-We believe the likelihood that warrant holders will exercise their Institutional Investor Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the market price of our Class A Ordinary Shares.
-When the market price for our Class A Ordinary Shares is less than \$1.65 per share (i.e., the Institutional Investor Warrants are "out of the money"), which it was as of August 22, 2022, we believe warrant holders will be unlikely to exercise their Institutional Investor Warrants.
+We will not receive any proceeds from the sale of the securities by the Selling Securityholders, except with respect to amounts received by the Company upon exercise of the Warrants to the extent such Warrants are exercised for cash.
+We believe the likelihood that warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the market price of our Class A Ordinary Shares.
+When the market price for our Class A Ordinary Shares is less than \$11.50 per share (i.e., the Warrants are "out of the money"), which it is as of August 22, 2022, we believe warrant holders will be unlikely to exercise their Warrants.

-Our Class A Ordinary Shares are listed on the Nasdaq Stock Market LLC ("Nasdaq"), under the trading symbol "SWVL".
+Our Class A Ordinary Shares and Warrants are listed on the Nasdaq Stock Market LLC ("Nasdaq"), under the trading symbols "SWVL" and "SWVLW," respectively.
 On August 22, 2022, the closing price for our Class A Ordinary Shares on Nasdaq was \$1.56.
+On August 22, 2022, the closing price for our Warrants on Nasdaq was \$0.0992.